DN96SNHU/Computer-Science-Repository/README.md

 *What was the problem you were solving in the projects for this course?

-This COurse covered different data structures, and addressed the problem of which structure is ideal for a given scenario.
+This Course covered different data structures, and addressed the problem of which structure is ideal for a given scenario.

 *How did you approach the problem?
 Consider why data structures are important to understand.